 The fact remains that John Wilkes and his brothers-in-law, Gash and Moroni found themselves so it is reported, the first to erect cabins on the east side of the Upper Valley, most likely, 1879.

-It was not until I had reached writing this chapter 10 that I concluded that it might be interesting to the readers who may not be fully acquainted with the lay of the land that a map of the farm or ranch would be helpful for the reader to be able to picture in his or her mind what it was like.
-I sketched the ranch as I remembered it putting in the position of the log house, the barn and corrals and the ditches etc. and concluded that I should mail it to our dear cousin, Arvilla Wilkes Humburg who lives in Salt Lake City.
+It was not until I had reached writing this Chapter 10 that I concluded that it might be interesting to the readers who may not be fully acquainted with the lay of the land, that a map of the farm or ranch would be helpful for the reader to be able to picture in his or her mind what it was like.
+I sketched the ranch as I remembered it, putting in the position of the log house, the barn and corrals and the ditches etc. and concluded that I should mail it to our dear cousin, Arvilla Wilkes Humburg who lives in Salt Lake City.
 She would know where each building and each ditch was located.
-Actually, quite to my surprise, she concurred with everything, ditches included, to what I had, excepting one log building behind the house which I had remembered but which I remembered as a still older log house, when I remembered it, I thought to be a tool house.
-Arvilla corrected me by telling me it was their root cellar built a little higher than the ground but with a roof over it.
-Even after the map's return I was under the impression the farm itself was the original homestead with, as explained, the log house, another than the original.
-It was but a week or two following the above mentioned exchange and Arvilla's approval I had occasion to visit with Arvilla but this time on the phone but still having to do with this history.
+Actually, quite to my surprise, she concurred with everything, ditches included, to what I had, excepting one log building behind the house, which I thought was a tool house.
+Arvilla corrected me by telling me it was their root cellar built a little higher than the ground, but with a roof over it.
+Even after the map's return I was under the impression the farm itself was the original homestead.
+It was but a week or two following the above mentioned exchange and Arvilla's approval, I had occasion to visit with Arvilla on the phone.
 She asked something like the following: "Loyn, you are aware that the original cabin and land was on the south side of Swift Creek?"
-I could hardly believe it.
+I could hardly believe it!
 She assured me that her father, Uncle Ed, had, throughout her lifetime, told and retold her of the original being on the south, or Afton side of the creek.
 This made it a whole new ballgame and I thought to myself, "Why are you writing this history?"
 And I continue to wonder.

-Returning to the account of John Wilkes and two brothers-in-law returning to the Upper Valley: Subsequent and more recent since writing the above has verified the fact that brother-in-law, Moroni Hunt, was a married man.
-He had married Cynthia Hill in St. Charles and had had a little daughter, Martha, who had passed away in St. Charles 20th April 1879, apparently about the time of their leaving for Star Valley.
+Returning to the account of John Wilkes and two brothers-in-law returning to the Upper Valley: Subsequently and more recently since writing the above has verified the fact that brother-in-law, Moroni Hunt, was a married man.
+He had married Cynthia Hill in St. Charles and had a little daughter, Martha, who had passed away in St. Charles 20th April 1879, apparently about the time of their leaving for Star Valley.

 We must not overlook the possibility of the men folk having gone to Star Valley without their wives and children and erecting the log house and then returning for their families - perhaps two houses.
 Perhaps single brother-in-law Gash came to the Valley solely as a carpenter.
 His father served as a professional carpenter for many years and it would be rather likely some of his native ability was inherited by the sons, both Gash and Abel Moroni.
 We are well aware that Gash did not remain in Star Valley.
 He could have gone with them in June of 1879 and returned when and if they returned for their families.